Investec: Empowerment in South Africa

+Accolades

+In July 2025, Investec was named the best-performing bank in the United Kingdom, and second-best performing bank in South Africa, by financial affairs publication The Banker.
+The ranking is determined by performance indicators including asset quality, growth, profitability, and operational efficiency.

 Sponsorships

+Cricket

 Investec announced a ten-year title sponsorship of Investec Test Match cricket for the England and Wales Cricket Board on 24 November 2011 at Lord's Cricket Ground.
 The deal covered all home test series and ran for six years until the summer of 2017, when the company exercised a break clause in its contract with the ECB.

+Field Hockey

-Investec became principal sponsor of the England and Great Britain Women’s Hockey teams in July 2011, from grassroots to international level, for an undisclosed sum.
+Investec became the principal sponsor of the England and Great Britain Women's Hockey teams in July 2011, from grassroots to international level, for an undisclosed sum.
 The agreement was initially for a term of five years, and in March 2016 the deal was extended for an additional four years but was not renewed when the contract came to an end in August 2020.

+Rugby

 Investec has been involved in a number of rugby sponsorships around the world, stating that "rugby embodies Investec's beliefs in collaborative teamwork, innovative play and determination and it’s for these reasons that we support many rugby initiatives".
 From 2000 to 2011 Investec sponsored England Rugby Union home autumn internationals.
 The 35 games throughout the 12-year period were known as the Investec International Series (formerly the Investec Challenge) and were played at Twickenham Stadium, England.

 In 2010 Investec became the official sponsors of the Tri Nations rugby competition in New Zealand, now known as The Rugby Championship.
 In 2016 the deal was extended through to 2020, and in 2019 the competition was known as The Investec Rugby Championship in New Zealand.
 Investec has sponsored the Super Rugby competition since 2011, when it acquired naming rights in New Zealand.
 Investec also supports the International Rugby Academy South Africa which aims to capitalise on an untapped demand for high performance in playing and coaching rugby in South Africa.

+In August 2023, they became the primary sponsors of the European Rugby Champions Cup ahead of the 2023–24 Champions Cup season signing a deal lasting until 2028.

+Horse Racing

 Investec became a long-term sponsor of The Derby festival in the UK in 2009.
 The deal was extended to run until 2026 but the Jockey Club agreed to terminate the sponsorship in 2020 after the delayed running of the 241st Derby Festival on 4 July 2020.
 The two-day race meet became known as the Investec Derby Festival, incorporating two of the five British Classic Races, The Oaks and The Derby, the latter of which is also commonly known as the Greatest Flat race in the World.
 Investec has also sponsored the Investec Cape Derby in South Africa since 2009.